This post may contain affiliate links. Please read our disclosure policy.

 HOW TO USE CHIA SEEDS

 Because of the health properties and versatility of chia seeds, they have now become a staple ingredient in many modern-day diets.
-For example, they are a great protein option or a suitable egg replacement in a vegan, plant-based diet.
-And, because they are low-carb and gluten-free, a chia pudding can also be an ideal breakfast dish or snack for anyone following a Paleo Diet or Keto Diet
+For example, they are a great protein option in a vegan, plant-based diet.
+And, because they are low-carb and gluten-free, chia pudding can also be an ideal breakfast dish or snack for anyone following a Paleo or Keto diet.

 For more information on Paleo, check out our detailed article "The Paleo Diet - A Complete Guide For Beginners".

-• 5 grams of carbohydrates (of which 4 grams is fiber)
+- 5 grams of carbohydrates (of which 4 grams is fiber, so 1 net gram)

 These numbers translate into chia seeds being comparably low in calories as the majority of the carbohydrates are actually fiber.
 They also contain many essential proteins and amino acids as well as omega-3 fatty acids: all of which are necessary for optimal health.
 When looking at the micronutrients, chia seeds contain high levels of minerals such as calcium, potassium, iron, magnesium, and selenium as well as antioxidants and vitamins A, C, and E. With so much nutrition crammed into such a tiny seed, it is understandable that it receives such high praise from health and wellness experts.